 "You first," she snarled, attempting to sit up once again.

 "Calm.
-Down," Aerik said.
+Down," Aerik said firmly, frustration mixing with the concern.
+He hesitated a moment, seeming to consider what best next move would be, before he finally spoke again.
 "You're going to go to your room until you can cool off.
 We'll talk about what happened, later."

 Jerica growled, a fresh wave of indignation washing across her as she fought against the invisible force.
 "You can't do this!"

-With that, the invisible force lifted her in the air and carried straight over the edge of the cliff -- tossing her into her room and shutting the door after her.
-Jerica landed heavily, outraged at being tossed around like a rag doll, and leapt to her feet.
+With that, the invisible force lifted her in the air and carried straight over the edge of the cliff – tossing her into her room and shutting the door after her.
+Jerica landed heavily, outraged at being thrown around like a rag doll, and leapt to her feet.
 She stormed towards the door angrily and tried to rip it open, but it was shut tight.